Free Church Budgeting Template and Guide

 Because budgets are part of the planning process, they are usually compiled at the beginning of the year.
 They are also generated using estimated income and expenses for the year.
 While you should always take steps to keep your budget accurate, you should not be scared to modify the budget throughout the year.

-If you have not brought in as much income as you thought you would, budget cuts can help balance the books.
+If you do not bring in as much income as you estimated, budget cuts can help balance the books.
 This is another major benefit of breaking your budget into monthly budgets.
 Managing your budget monthly can help you adjust for the next month to keep your church finances under control.

 There is a lot of analysis and detail involved in creating a church budget.
 Here’s a template to help you make your budget a reality.